kwhiteheadsite/kwhiteheadsite.github.io/a-quarter-tab-of-loss.md

 instructions, totalling almost exactly the £25 I’ve budgeted to spend.
 It feels more like admin than caring.
 I don’t pay extra to get them wrapped.</p>
-<p> </p>
 <p>Recently, after she was visibly unhappy with her eyebrows and the
 pencil she’d used, I broke our family’s agreed budget and bought a Boy Brow stick from Glossier.
 ‘Do you know what that is?’
 I asked, needily.
 ‘Oh yeah,’ she mumbled, then something like ‘fancy.’
 One time I sent her an un-asked for a chess set.
 It got lost for months in the post.
 And even though it wasn’t my fault, it felt symbolic of something.
 That she could no longer depend on me.
 That my love had faltered, the capacity of love that had compelled me that first day to sketch her—because art, as